 North of Belair is Limpertsberg, an area popular with students and young professionals who enjoy a more ‘underground’ atmosphere.
 The area has a lot of character derived from a mix of funky architecture and gorgeous terraced townhouses.
 It's within walking distance to the city centre and claims iconic landmarks such as the Grand Théâtre de Luxembourg, Grand Duchess Charlotte Bridge and the spacious Parc Toby Neumann within its limits.

-Merl is another green area in the west that’s ideal for families looking where to stay in Luxembourg City.
+Merl is another green area in the west that’s ideal for families.
 Its low levels of urbanisation give way to wider expanses of vacant land, some which have been repurposed into parks and areas to enjoy horse riding.

 Luxembourg City: facts and links

 - International residents: 46.7 percent

 - 368 social housing

 - 143 housing for seniors / elderly people

 - Territory statistics – Luxembourg City is a green city with around one-fifth covered by woods:

 - 30 percent of the surface is covered by buildings